JamFfm/NEXTIONDisplay/README.md

     A update is done by the same commands unless it is not in the oficial add on list.

-    But first you have to deleate the Folder
+    But first you have to delete the Folder

     `sudo rm -r /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay/`